jdcrofton/Growing-Tech/README.md

 # Growing-Tech
-How technology is opening new industry's for many
+How technology is opening new industries for many